 Macro conversions vs micro conversions

 Most people imagine that CRO has just one main goal: improving sales.
 While this is a major point of focus for conversion optimization, it’s definitely not the only one.
 This is why marketers usually divide types of desired visitor actions into two main goals: macro and micro conversions.

-Macro conversions are most of the time represented by product sales.
+Macro conversions are most of the time represented by-product sales.
 They are the end-goal of a website.
 However, micro conversions although often overlooked, have the power to support and drastically influence the number of macro conversions.
-The mostly refer to actions that don't involve any type of payment such as submitting personal information (aka leads), downloading a resource, visiting a key page, subscribing to the weekly newsletter etc. One of the key aspects of micro conversions is that they are a milestone to the end-goal and they help make the customer journey easier.
+They mostly refer to actions that don’t involve any type of payment such as submitting personal information (aka leads), downloading a resource, visiting a key page, subscribing to the weekly newsletter, etc. One of the key aspects of micro-conversions is that they are a milestone to the end-goal and they help make the customer journey easier.

 For example, it’s quite difficult to bring traffic to a product page and hope for instant sales.
 However, it’s much simpler to bring visitors to a content page discussing the benefits of a product, then to have them subscribe to a newsletter (micro-conversion) in order to get more info about that product.
 Next, the communication will continue on the email during which the users will get more acquainted with the product and brand, so their trust level would continuously improve.
 So as they eventually visit the product page through a link in the email, they will be much more willing to buy.

 CRO is usually done in-house or it can be outsourced to a digital agency that offers conversion rate optimization services.
 Although there is no standard approach to CRO, there are some activities that more often than not make up the core of the optimization process.
 Some of these activities are A/B testing, heat mapping, session recordings, website surveys, web personalization, emotional copywriting, etc.